agmsb/csp-config-management/README.md

 This demo assumes you already have multiple GKE clusters in your kubeconfig on your local worksation.
 If you have not yet provisioned these clusters, you can find the GKE quickstart [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).
 Create 2 <= clusters, configure kubectl to access these clusters, and then return to these instructions.

 Once you have Kubernetes clusters in your local kubeconfig, navigate to `/setup`, make our setup.sh executable, and run it.
+You will first have to update `nomos-operator.yaml` with the proper path to the most recent release.

 > Note that this script will deploy CSP Config Management to all of your clusters.
 The recommendation is to use this with sandbox/demo GKE clusters to miminze impact while learning.